I’m a software/security engineering manager. I’m based out of Toronto now, but I used to be in SFBay.

 - I frequently am in the role of MC/organizer of small events (company-internal meetups)

 I still have mild research interests related to privacy and text analysis (NLP).
 I used to do location privacy and stylometry research (sorry, I wasn’t good enough to get papers published).
+I also have other civic interests/work, such as helping run federal/provincial elections.

 I may be reached at s at shh dot sh .
 My GPG Key is 1BE6 766C DC52 439A 5722 DCA2 BDE4 3806 8A2B D353.